c24b/crawax/README.rst

 -----------------------------
 Crawtext take a search query and crawl the web using
 + a sourcefile (.txt)
-+ **or / and** a BING SEARCH API KEY:
++ or / and a BING SEARCH API KEY

 To get an ** API KEY **from BING go to <http://datamarket.azure.com/dataset/bing/search>

 Crawtext has 2 basic mode
-+ discovery : Create new entries in sources database and launch the crawler that stores pertinent page into results collection
+[#] discovery : Create new entries in sources database and launch the crawler that stores pertinent page into results collection
-+ crawl: Based on an **existing** sources database (specified in the project_name), launch the crawler that stores pertinent page into results collection
+[#] crawl: Based on an **existing** sources database (specified in the project_name), launch the crawler that stores pertinent page into results collection

 For first run, it is highly recommended to run **discovery** mode to create a sources database for crawling the web Then the two options might be considered

 + if you want to **monitor** content on the web based on a defined perimeter use **crawl** mode and track changes
 + if you want to **discover** new sources based on your search use **discovery** mode and expand your search on new content pages

     In case the process is stopped by the user, the queue treatment is saved for next run (and stored in a specific collection `queue` in the database) you can restart process using command restart and clean the current queue using stop.